Set-based Neural Network Encoding Without Weight Tying

 \subsection{Downstream Task}

-Given $(z_{x_i}, y_{i})$, we train a predictor $f_{\theta}(z_{x_i})$ to estimate properties of the network $x_i$.
-In this work, we focus solely on the task of predicting the generalization performance of $x_i$, where $y_i$ is the performance on the test set of the dataset used to train $x_i$.
+Given $(z_{x_i}, y_{i})$, we train a predictor $f_{\theta}(z_{x_i})$ to estimate properties of interest of the network $x_i$.
+In this work, we focus solely on the task of predicting the generalization performance of $x_i$, where $y_i$ is the performance on the test set of the dataset used to train $x_i$ for CNNs and frequencies for INRs.
 The parameters of the predictor $f_\theta$ and all the parameters in the neural network encoding pipeline, $\Theta$, are jointly optimized.
 In particular, we minimize the error between $f_{\theta}(z_{x_i})$ and $y_i$.
-For the entire modelzoo, the objective is given as:
+For a model zoo, the objective is given as:

 for an appropriately chosen loss function $\ell(\cdot)$.
-In our experiments, $\ell(\cdot)$ is the binary cross entropy loss.
+In our experiments, $\ell(\cdot)$ is the binary cross entropy or mean squared error loss.
 The entire SNE pipeline is shown in Figure~\ref{fig:concept}.